nhcarrigan/becca-docs/docs/manual-commands.md

 ## Moderation Commands

-The `/moderation` commands provide tools for moderating your community.
+The `/mod` commands provide tools for moderating your community.
 These will all log to your moderation log channel.
 When a user is the target of a moderation action, Becca will attempt to DM them to notify them of the action, with the `reason` that is provided.

+> [!NOTE]
+> If the target `user` also has the requisite permissions to use the command, the command will not work on them.

 | Command   | Parameters                                                         | Description                                                                                                          |
 | --------- | ------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------- |